1.1 How do I select a device to authenticate if I have more than one device registered on my UTORMFA account?

 1.16 I cannot use the “remember me” function when using Safari.
 Is there something I am doing wrong?

-Safari has a privacy feature enabled by default that prevents Duo’s “remember me” feature from being used.
-If you would like to take advantage of the “remember me” function, we recommend you use a different browser, like Firefox or Chrome.
+Safari (on MacOS and iOS) has a privacy feature enabled by default that prevents Duo’s “remember me” feature from being used.
+You can enable this feature by doing the following steps:

 Duo mobile app